vmlens/vmlens/docs/transform/structure.md

 DoNotTraceIn

-Separation between Normal and PreAnalyzed? h´what is the same what is different?
+Separation between Normal and PreAnalyzed? what is the same what is different?